Skip to Content

 How to store seedless bird food properly?

-Store seedless bird food in an airtight container, away from heat, moisture, and sunlight.
+Keep seedless bird food in an airtight container, stored in a cool, dry place away from sunlight and moisture.

 Conclusion